 It’s back to school time for me which means it’s time to start thinking about actually getting dressed for work again.
-But it’s also 100 degrees here in Nevada so my motivation has been pretty low.
+But it’s also 100 degrees here so my motivation has been pretty low.
 As I was making my Fall clothing wishlist, I reached out to a new company I’ve connected with on Instagram, Taylor Tall, and asked them if they would be willing to gift me a couple items to review.
 These items came in this week…

 …and let me tell you, they are so, so good!
 When I first saw Taylor Tall on instagram, I thought “FINALLY!”
 I’ve been dipping my toes into slow fashion this year and one huge roadblock I’ve come up against is finding ethically produced clothing that comes in tall sizes.
 Taylor Tall is exactly that.